BeauConstrictor/Hexaserve/README.md

 NOTE: `./serve` requires sudo because some ports require special privileges to bind to

-This will build the project, create some empty log files and start the servers for every protocol.
+This will build the project, create an ssl certificate for your website and start the servers for every protocol.
 To disable a certain protocol, just delete its binary from the `bin/` directory.

 ## Contributing